ADN-DevTech/PLM360-API-Samples/README.md

     - Getting the list of workspaces
     - Getting the items in the workspace
     - Getting the data in the items
-    - Downloading/uploading item file attachments
+    - Downloading item file attachments

+The .NET sample uses a updated version of RESTSharp by author(source code is not included in this project), find the dll from repository.

 "Material Profiler Inventor Add-In + PLM360"
 - A .NET Inventor AddIn called Material Profiler, which is storing material related information inside PLM 360 and uses that to provide data about all the materials being used inside the assembly